dgreif/ring/README.md

 import { RingApi } from 'ring-client-api'

 const ringApi = new RingApi({
+  // without 2fa
   email: 'some.one@website.com',
   password: 'abc123!#',

+  // with 2fa or if you dont want to store your email/password in your config
+  refreshToken: 'token generated with ring-auth-cli.
+See https://github.com/dgreif/ring/wiki/Two-Factor-Auth',

   // The following are all optional.
 See below for details
   cameraStatusPollingSeconds: 20,